 - Encourage innovation in resource-efficient design, recycling of textile fibres and service models to encourage business growth in the sector.

 - Influence consumers to buy smarter and use clothing for longer by using the existing Love Your Clothes consumer campaign.

 Links with European clothing sector

 The project had important synergies with existing and upcoming sector activities and supported these to deliver best practice.

-The synergies include specific sustainability goals developed through European Commission proposals such as the Circular Economy Package, Product Environmental Footprint, and EU Garment Initiative, as well as Action Plans led by National Governments and Industry Associations.
+The synergies included specific sustainability goals developed through European Commission proposals such as the Circular Economy Package, Product Environmental Footprint, and EU Garment Initiative, as well as Action Plans led by National Governments and Industry Associations.

 The project also delivered actions which support the UN Sustainable Development Goals (in particular goals 9, 12, 13, 15 and 17) and the Organisation for Economic Co-operation and Development.